-- Please carry a valid government photo ID card (Voter ID, Driving License, Passport, Pan Card, etc.) as it may be required while travelling in the train or at the hotel.
+- Please carry a valid passport (Indians can carry a valid government photo ID card such as Voter ID, Driving License, Passport, Pan Card, etc.) as it may be required while traveling or at the hotel.

 - Smoking and/or drinking alcoholic beverages is strictly prohibited for the entire duration of the program.